When Heather O'Neil's mum was diagnosed with dementia, art helped to bring purpose back to her life. Here are five of their favourite activities.

 3. Handmade cards

 Mum loves to make handmade cards for all occasions!
 Although she isn’t able to come up with the designs on her own anymore, I make a template for her which she uses to cut out decorations and make her cards.
 I find that card making encourages mum's self-expression and lessens her anxiety and fidgeting.
 Cutting out designs helps with hand-eye coordination, while sticking down shapes aids focus and concentration.
-This kind of art therapy really gives my mum a feeling of purpose, accomplishment and pride!
+This kind of art really gives my mum a feeling of purpose, accomplishment and pride!

 4. Jigsaw puzzles